 - Sawdust: Not usually a good choice, except for pathways (3 to 6 inches deep).
 It tends to cake and resist water absorption, also draws nitrogen from the soil.

 - Newspaper: Especially good for weed control in a vegetable garden.
 Apply three layers, weight them down by covering with another kind of mulch.

 - Bark mulch: Usually consists of by-products from pine, cypress or hardwood.
-May be shredded or chunks.
+May be shredded or in chunks.
 Resists compaction, won’t blow away, attractive.

 - Wood chips: Decompose very slowly.
 Good for paths, trees, shrubs.
 Weathers to grayish color over time, losing some of their decorative appearance.
 Made of many different kinds of trees.
 Is often available free from municipalities or utility companies.
 Tree trimmers will often deliver a load free to your driveway to save on dump fees.
 There’s no quality control, so it may contain seeds.
-Be aware, too, that wood that hasn’t been aged can be harmful to tender stems and plants if placed too close.
+Be aware, too, that wood that hasn’t been aged can be harmful to tender stems and plants, if placed too close.